-2. Blue Book Exam (50 points / 5%)
+2. Blue Book Exercise (50 points / 5%)

-• This in class exam will be one essay on a choice of three possible topics.
+• This in class assessment will be one essay on a choice of three possible topics.
 These topics will be covered in class prior to the test itself.
 Grammer and format are less of a concern for this assessment.
 Rather the focus is on the ability to think and reason.

-3. Reading Quizzes-(200 points / 20%)
+3. Reading Quiz- (100 points / 10%)

-• There will be three quizzes issued throughout the semester each worth 100pts.
-They will cover information for the class and assigned readings.
-These will be due at 11:59pm.
-They are open note.
-Your lowest score will be dropped.
+• There will be a reading quiz during the semester worth 100pts.
+It will cover information for the class and assigned readings.
+It is open note.